 These floral formations are so popular with road trippers that there’s even designated parking to cater for the throng of admirers.
 Follow Pindar-Beringarra Road for about 10 kilometres and you’ll spot the wreaths sitting pretty by the roadside.

-Browse our full range of Geraldton tours and experiences here.
+Browse our range of Western Australia tours and experiences here.

 Do you have any suggestions to add to our list of the best things to do in Geraldton?
 We would love to hear from you.
 Please leave a comment below.